-For our purposes, it is sufficient to consider a radius $r=r_\mathrm{c}$ defined as the radius along the geodesic satisfying $\dot{r}:={dr}/{d\tau}=0$, which correspond either to circular orbits or to the point of closest approach along the trajectory.
+For our purposes, it is sufficient to consider a radius $r=r_\mathrm{c}$ defined as the radius along the geodesic satisfying $\dot{r}:={dr}/{d\tau}=0$, which corresponds to either circular orbits or to the point of closest approach along the trajectory.
 Under this condition, the energy may be written:

-It is perhaps noting that the energy invariant is closely related to the time dilation factor; from Eq. \eqref{EqA:InvariantQuantities}, one can obtain the following expression:
+It is perhaps worth noting that the energy invariant is closely related to the time dilation factor; from Eq. \eqref{EqA:InvariantQuantities}, one can obtain the following expression: